PyCQA/redbaron/docs/nodes_reference.rst

 ExecNode
 ========

-A node representing a excec statement.
+A node representing a exec statement.

 .. ipython:: python